sdc-china/IDA-doc/_posts/2018-01-15-installation-preparation.md

 * SMTP Server
 * IBM ODM 8.5 or above

+**Notes:**
+If customer does not have a IBM ODM license,he should not able to use the checkystyle feature.

 ### Installation Package
 Extract the Keter Installation archive file to your temporary folder.
 After extraction, the installation package should have below: